 Hangars 2 and 3 sit alongside one another.
 For several years, Hangar 2 was home to Airship Ventures, a private company that operated a 12-person zeppelin.
 Airship Ventures closed in 2012.

-Google plans to repurpose the airship hangars as laboratories for developing robots, rovers, drones, internet-carrying balloons, and other cutting-edge technology.
-Electrical scope for OEG will include a complete upgrade to lighting, security, fire alarm and new electrical service and distribution.
+The client plans to repurpose the airship hangars as laboratories for developing robots, rovers, drones, internet-carrying balloons, and other cutting-edge technology.
+Electrical scope for OEG will include a complete upgrade to lighting, security, fire alarm, and new electrical service and distribution.